 Or you could argue that she has changed jobs from schoolteacher to adult teacher.

 What about someone who transitions from a sales representative to a marketing manager.

 You could argue that they have not changed careers because they are still in the sales field.

 But marketing experts would say that sales and marketing are two completely different fields and that this transition does constitute a career change.

 What Do These Career Change Statistics Tell Us?

-- If you are going to change careers often, you should plan for it!
-Plan financially, plan by proactively setting up networks, and plan to potentially engage in some career change training.
+- If you are going to change careers, you should plan for it!
+Plan financially, plan by proactively setting up networks and understand how to market yourself, and plan to potentially engage in some career change training.

 - Employers expect, or at least accept, that workers will be changing jobs a lot more often these days – about every 3 years.